 Click Finish to exit the wizard.
 You will be taken to the JDBC Connection Pools page where all current connection pools, including the one you just created, will be displayed.

 In the JDBC Connection Pools frame click on the connection pool you just created.
-Here you can review and edit information about the connection pool.
+Here, you can review and edit information about the connection pool.
+Because Connector/J does not support optimized validation queries, go to the Advanced tab, and under Connection Validation, configure the following settings:

 To test your connection pool click the Ping button at the top of the frame.
 A message will be displayed confirming correct operation or otherwise.
 If an error message is received recheck the previous steps, and ensure that MySQL Connector/J has been correctly copied into the previously specified location.